DominiekL/Getting-and-Cleaning-data---Assignment/README.md

 * Activity that has been measured

 The average values are only generated for the mean- and standard deviation-observations from the original data sets.

+# Codebook

+More information about the executed transformation in the script are explained in the Codebook in this same repository.